Train as a Think like a Tree facilitator

 - Integrate the programme and principles into your existing discipline, such as: wellbeing, education, counselling, complementary therapy, business or organisational management, workplace wellbeing, life-coaching, health, mental health, disability etc.

 - Adapt the programme for different audiences, such as children, specific needs groups.

-The training will take the form of a weekend course (20,21,22 November 2020) at Whistlewood Common, south Derbyshire plus a portfolio.
+The training will take the form of a three day course at Whistlewood Common, south Derbyshire plus a portfolio.
 Note: you will also need to complete a Think like a tree programme prior to the training course.

 Think like a tree facilitator’s course